Generic Name: glimepiride and pioglitazone (glye MEP ir ide and PYE oh GLI ta zone)

 What is the most important information I should know about glimepiride and pioglitazone?

-You should not use this medicine if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).
 Glimepiride and pioglitazone is not for treating type 1 diabetes.

 Glimepiride and pioglitazone can cause or worsen congestive heart failure.
 Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.